 Diversified investment will also safeguard the future of the EV industry.
 While the Uyghur Region does not currently dominate the mining or processing of lithium, nickel or other inputs required for EV production, the industry is changing rapidly.
 There has been a deliberate Chinese government push to consolidate production of these critical minerals in the Region.
-Given that the PRC government has already taken measures to restrict the export of critical minerals (including germanium and graphite), and , action is urgently needed to prevent the mistakes of the past and of the solar industry in particular.
+Given that the PRC government has already taken measures to restrict the export of critical minerals (including germanium and graphite), and indicated it may do so again, action is urgently needed to prevent the mistakes of the past and of the solar industry in particular.